armcknight/AdventOfCode/README.md

 My solutions to challenges at https://adventofcode.com.

+`make init` to set up the dev env.

+`make xcode` to generate the Xcode project from the XcodeGen spec.

-`createYear` creates a new year of source files and the library and unit test targets.
+`make scaffold` to generate the next year's source files and the library and unit test targets.
 Each day gets a file defining the input strings, a file with a single function each for each part of each day (basically `func part1()` and `func part2()`) and a file with a multiline comment to paste in the problem text.
 Then the test target has a separate file for each day containing a class with 4 test functions: parts 1 and 2 sample and real input.

-`make init` to set up the dev env.

 ## 2020 Stats

 ```
       --------Part 1--------   --------Part 2--------
 Day       Time   Rank  Score       Time   Rank  Score